nathanbc29/diagnosifyit/README.md

 OR

-Go to diagnosifyppi.streamlit.app to go straight through the app
+Go to diagnosifyit.streamlit.app to go straight through the app